burwei/sgl/README.md

 ```

 ## Quick Start
-Let's try the hello cube program first, which shows a rotating cube.
+Let's get start with the hello cube program.
+It shows a rotating cube.
-This is the modified version of [go-gl/example/gl41core-cube] example.
+This program is the modified version of [go-gl/example/gl41core-cube](https://github.com/go-gl/example/tree/master/gl41core-cube) example.
 ```
 package main